Pranaygo/Azure-End-To-End-Data-Engineering-Project-CarSales-Data/README.md

 # **Azure-End-To-End-Data-Engineering-Project-CarSales-Data With Medallion Architecture**

+This repository showcases an end-to-end Azure Data Engineering project where the Medallion Architecture is implemented for processing and transforming car sales data.
+It demonstrates the use of Azure services like Data Factory, Databricks, and Data Lake Gen 2 to build a scalable data pipeline.

+The project involves creating a clean data pipeline from raw data ingestion to transformation and analysis-ready datasets.
+The repository contains the implementation, data transformation notebooks, SQL scripts, and architecture diagrams.

 ## **Architecture Diagram**
 Below is the architecture diagram illustrating the flow of data through the Medallion Architecture.